HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 The best practices and suggested weights are based on this team's original research which included the sources cited on the [Home](index.html) tab as well as FAST webinar feedback, FAST subject matter expert (SME) sessions, HL7 FHIR Connectathon events, and FAST Identity team participants' additional suggestions made to the FAST Identity solution document; this work has been ongoing since spring 2018.

-This guidance is intended to apply to other consumer matching workflows including non-FHIR transactions.
+This guidance is also applies to other consumer matching workflows including non-FHIR transactions.
 Use of other (non-FHIR, non $match) matching methods (implementations) that result in comparable or higher matching rates is not precluded by this guidance.
 Realizing that a better-formed match request produces the most reliable results, this implementation guide (IG) also includes a [Guidance on Identity Assurance] section as a companion resource to this best practice patient matching.

 > **NOTE:** As security is generally out of scope for this guide, the conditions required to share personally identifiable information (PII) or to authorize an organization's or an individual’s, including the patient’s own, access to the results of a match request are not specified completely in this guide, nor should they be inferred.
 However, patient-initiated workflows (for example, "patient request" purpose of use) **SHALL** always include explicit end-user authorization.